danweitzel/webpage/content/post/r_intro/index.md

 You can check out the code on [Github Gist](https://gist.github.com/danweitzel/bffe0c26b49e82cc7f9773696aae625c) or examine it below.
 Let me know if you have any questions or suggestions!

+You can learn more about the amazing work of the Straayer Center on their [website](https://polisci.colostate.edu/straayer-center-for-public-service-leadership/)!

 <script src="https://gist.github.com/danweitzel/bffe0c26b49e82cc7f9773696aae625c.js"></script>